leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

       return chat_response
   ```
 - `before_agent_starts` hook now has no argument aside `cat`, as all context/agent_input is directly stored and inserted into prompt based on the content of working memory (you can hook this via `agent_prompt_suffix`)
+- all hooks take two arguments, a value meant to be edited and the object calling the hook (being `CheshireCat`, `StrayCat` or `BaseAgent`)

 ## Tools